Free Fishing Reports

 Break out the light stuff

-Jig heads from ¼ to ½ ounce are needed to keep the presentation just off the shallow bottom and looking natural.
+Jig heads of less than 1oz are often used to keep the presentation just off the shallow bottom and looking natural.
 Bucktail jigs have a little more buoyancy and water resistance and can very effective in the shallows.
 In the deeper holes and hard running currents naked jig heads provide less resistance and allow the jig to be presented deep in the water column.
-The jigs can be tipped with pork rind, squid, or soft plastic.
-Pork rind is the most durable and will stand up to the bluefish.
-Red, white, and yellow Uncle Josh 240-S is the most effective and has an enticing split tail action.
+The jigs can be tipped with pork rind, squid, or artificial soft baits.
 A squid strip has a little more scent but will take less abuse when casting and needs to be changed frequently.
-Soft plastics have unique actions and colors that can enhance a presentation but are easily destroyed by bluefish.
+Soft plastics have unique actions and colors that can enhance a presentation but are easily destroyed by bluefish Make sure you have plenty of them).
 A serious weakfish angler typically has at least two of these three choices in several varieties and in good quantities on hand at all times.
 Be prepared to experiment, it can make a big difference at the end of the day.

 Presentation